Glen-Ochieng/My-SAS-course-for-data-analysts./README.md

     LENGTH FirstName LastName $25;

+##### There exists a shortcut method as well

+While writing the variables in the input statement follow them up by the number of character spaces they will ocuppy

+	data finance;
+ 	input Id $1-12 Name 13-37 Salary;

+In this case the first 12 characters will automatically be put into the iD column, the 13th to the 37th characters will be put into the name column and the 38 th to n will be put into the Salary column.
+This method though works if variables are of similar length or about similar length where by you can add a few spaces to occuppy the remaining character slots to match up to the fixed number i.e if the  one id is 23 characters long in stead of 25 you can add two white spaces to get it to 25.

+*The advantage of this method is it allows you to use different delimiters as the delimiters will not be deifined as seperators but rather characters.*

 ### How to Enter Date Variables
 Besides character and numeric variables, SAS provides date variables.
 A SAS date variable is stored as the number of days between January 1st, 1960, and the given date.
 So, how do you enter date variables when you create a SAS dataset manually?